 It happens because pop music thinks that repetition is a required ingredient for good music.
-Repetition and familiarity means that people can get into new music much more easily.
-They can immediately start dancing to a song they’ve never heard before, or improvising a guitar solo over unfamiliar jazz changes.
+Repetition and familiarity mean that people can get into new music much more easily.
+They can immediately start dancing to a song they’ve never heard before or improvise a guitar solo over unfamiliar jazz changes.
 As a result, pop genres from rap to EDM emphasize the real-world parts of music listening, and not the abstract parts of it.

 Why is the tresillo pattern so popular?

 Such musical traditions focus on other aspects of music, like individuality and uniqueness.
-We all remember Mozart; we don’t remember the musicians who first brought his ideas to life, or the musicians who taught Mozart his own trade.
-Jazz and classical also emphasize technical ability on an instrument — you only need to check the number of YouTube videos of kids playing the piano incredibly quickly to see this.
-Does anyone praise Young Thug for his ability to quickly shift from one to the next?
-Or praise EDM DJs for their ability to program Ableton?
-No; instead, they get praised for making music that many people enjoy, or music that’s “cool.”
+We all remember Mozart; we don’t remember the musicians who first brought his ideas to life or the musicians who taught Mozart his own trade.
+Jazz and classical also emphasize technical ability on an instrument — you only need to check the number of YouTube videos of kids playing the piano incredibly well to see this.
+Does anyone praise Young Thug for his ability to quickly shift from one sound to the next?
+Or praise EDM producers for their ability to program Ableton Live?
+No. Instead, they get praised for making music that many people enjoy, or music that’s “cool.”

 Classical ideas about good music are unfamiliar to the place where pop comes from.
 They are romantic ideas of art that date back to our vision of a lonely Beethoven struggling all day at the piano to bring his creation to life.
 That picture of a “good” musician is tough to apply to the party atmosphere at Justin Bieber’s stadium concerts, or the fun dance routines in the “Despacito” music video.
 It’s also a picture of good music that pushes many other ones to the side.
 To pop music genres, musicians should not be struggling artists who are trying to outdo each other.
 Instead, they should be like really good friends who are always talking to each other with the same musical words and language.